marius2347/LLM-ChatBot-in-Python-using-Flask/README.md

-# LLM ChatBot in Python using Transformers Models & Flask
+# LLM ChatBot in Python using Transformers & Flask

 ## Features
 - Run the application in console: `python app.py`